gukihuman/algorithms-python-hiryanov/README.md

 > Some explanations:

+Online contest tasks was made for 737 and 738 groups of the course.
+This is only available option for remote learning.

 Don't worry about additional files or directories like "pyrob" or "graphics.py".
 These are the modules required for the code of answers.